google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 In this trivial example, all of the chapters arrive around the same time, but the benefit of displaying one at a time will be exaggerated with more, larger chapters.

 Doing the above with [Node.js-style callbacks or events](https://gist.github.com/jakearchibald/0e652d95c07442f205ce) is around double the code, but more importantly isn't as easy to follow.
-However, this isn't the end of the story for promises, when combined with other ES6 features they get even easier…
+However, this isn't the end of the story for promises, when combined with other ES6 features they get even easier.

-## Bonus round: Promises and Generators
+## Bonus round: promises and generators

 This next bit involves a whole bunch of new ES6 features, but it's not something you need to understand to use promises in your code today.
 Treat it like a movie trailer for some upcoming blockbuster features.

-ES6 also gives us [generators](http://wiki.ecmascript.org/doku.php?id=harmony:generators), which allow functions to exit at a particular point, like "return", but later resume from the same point and state.
-Eg:
+ES6 also gives us [generators](http://wiki.ecmascript.org/doku.php?id=harmony:generators), which allow functions to exit at a particular point, like "return", but later resume from the same point and state, for example: